emarkert/CL-portfolio/README.md

 ## Custom JavaScript Functions
 ```
-The javascript functions I created are:
+The javascript functions I created

-1. function name ex( animate() )
-.. what function does ex( animate() is used to move the elements in the info div across the screen)
+1. JQuery function that has an array of "titles" that are rotated and appended to the span "rotate" on index.html